mklaso/portfolio/README.md

 # mklaso.github.io
-work in progress.
+portfolio website - work in progress. <br>
-will update to better showcase projects, along w/ better styling in the future.
+will update w/ better styling & project showcase in the future.